bitstorm/modern-webdev-wicket/README.md

 }
 ```

 The path used with _WebjarsCssResourceReference_ is appendend to _META-INF/resources/webjars/_ to obtain the path to the desired file inside the library jar.
-See the [official WebJars site](https://www.webjars.org) to see the content of jar libraries.
+See the [official WebJars site](https://www.webjars.org) to have a look at the content of jar libraries.

 To automatically use the version of a WebJar library from your pom.xml, we can simply replace the version in path with the _current_ string.
 When a resource name is resolved this string will be replaced with the most recent available version in classpath: